Nottinghamshire Coronavirus Community Support Hub

 - Inspire Libraries are offering a NEW click and collect and home delivery service: if you are looking for help with the collection, delivery and return of library books, please complete the request form or you can contact the Ask Inspire Library team on 01623 677200 or by email email@example.com.
 Read more about the new click and collect home delivery service.

 To find what services are being offered in your area, use the search below.
 You will need to answer the yes/no question before proceeding.

-Please note that Nottinghamshire County Council does not endorse any of the organisations listed and that users should exercise usual caution.
-Guidance for residents who need help from volunteers.
+Please note that we do not endorse any of the organisations listed and that users should exercise usual caution.

 If you are a County resident without internet access then please phone 0300 500 8080 (open 8am to 6pm, Monday to Friday) and one of our customer advisors will be able to help you complete your support request.
 If you require urgent assistance outside of these hours, please phone the Police on 101.

 If you are worried about your health or have Coronavirus symptoms check the NHS website.

 Nottinghamshire County Council, Ashfield District Council, Bassetlaw District Council, Browtowe Borough Council, Gedling Borough Council, Mansfield District Council, Newark and Sherwood District Council and Rushcliffe Borough Council will continue to work together to help individuals and groups to provide support to those residents who need it, while meeting our own obligations with regard to providing support to everyone involved.